pandey-ankit/Verrazzano_Helidon/helidon-verrazzano/deploy-app-on-verrazzano/deploy-app-on-verrazzano.md

 A Verrazzano application configuration is a Kubernetes Custom Resource which provides environment-specific customizations.
 The following code shows the application configuration for the Helidon *quickstart-mp* example used in this lab.
 This resource specifies the deployment of the application to the hello-helidon namespace.

 Additional runtime features are specified using traits, or runtime overlays that augment the workload.
-For example, the ingress trait specifies the ingress host and path, while the metrics trait provides the Prometheus scraper used to obtain the application related metrics.
+For example, the ingress trait specifies the ingress host and path, while the metrics trait provides the Prometheus scraper used to obtain the application-related metrics.

 ```yaml
 apiVersion: core.oam.dev/v1alpha2